KuraiOKami/HandyProFL/web/README.md

 - Wire scheduling to Google Calendar via a Netlify Function or Supabase Edge Function that reads/writes `available_slots`.
 - Add uploads for photos (Supabase Storage) to attach to `service_requests`.
 - Add admin view (protected route) to confirm/complete requests.
+- Wire Stripe: set `STRIPE_SECRET_KEY` (and webhook secret if using webhooks) and use `/api/payments/wallet` for card CRUD and `/api/payments/charge` for off-session charges.